 In January, Herald gave it another go, releasing "Valley Of Love"/"Bye And Bye."
 "Valley Of Love" had chimes, and "Bye And Bye" was a routine up-tempo; its fate was the same as their last four disks.

 Later in 1957, the Turbans did their last Herald session.
 Once again, with Al in the lead, they did four tunes: "Congratulations," "Sockee Soo," "Farewell To Arms," and "The Wadda-Do."
 "Farewell to Arms" was one of their best; a ballad that really showed off Al Banks' ability to effortlessly slip in and out of falsetto.
 For whatever reason, Herald declined to release it.
 "Sockee Soo," on the other hand, deserved to be unreleased.
 It was a stereotyped story of "Old Sockee Soo, the Chinaman," who was learning to dance to "Lock and Loll" music.
-(For some reason, when this was released by Relic Records, the title was spelled "Zaki-Sue.")
+(When this was released by Relic Records, the title was spelled "Zaki-Sue", possibly because the song had been done by Melvin Smith, on Cameo, in April 1958 as "Zakie Sue".)

 Their last Herald record was issued in November 1957: "Congratulations"/"The Wadda-Do."
 With "The Wadda-Do," they returned to a Latin beat; it sold well in several localities, but again wasn't a national hit.